 Students who are on track to complete the prerequisites by the end of Summer 2021 are eligible to apply to UW Tacoma and the Electrical Engineering major for an autumn start..

 The priority EE deadline is July 1 and students may apply for conditional admission with prerequisites in progress.
 The application will remain open until the end of summer quarter or until the program fills.
 Please see the application page for details.

 The goal of the BSEE program is to provide a rigorous learning experience and collaborative environment for students in the major.
 This new program is consistent with the UWT mission of expanding the boundaries of knowledge and discovery.
 The degree is also responsive to regional needs and to engineering education reform, serving both traditional and nontraditional students by providing degree pathways for both freshman and transfer students.

-While EE and CES share many courses at the freshman and sophomore levels, the BSEE curriculum emphasizes circuit design for applications such as communications, signal processing, electromagnetics, controls, and embedded systems.
+While EE and CES share many courses at the freshman and sophomore levels, the BSEE curriculum emphasizes circuit design for applications such as communications, signal processing, electromagnetics, and controls.

 The high demand and salaries for electrical engineers, both at the regional and national levels, is evident from career outlook data.
 Graduates of the program will be eligible for jobs in companies like Boeing, Intel, and the Naval Undersea Warfare Center in Bremerton.

 The EE program is accredited by ABET, the Accreditation Board for Engineering and Technology.